 “Because I love the South, I rejoice in the failure of the Confederacy.”
 (March 1880).

 In 1885, he married Ellen Louise Axon and together they had three daughters.
 Wilson studied at John Hopkins University and gained a PhD in history and political science.
-He went on to have a distinguished academic career becoming the principle of Princeton.
+He went on to have a distinguished academic career becoming the principal of Princeton.

 He felt the University of Princeton was underachieving – being held back by elitism and laid back standards.
-This led to a stand off with the university establishment – with Wilson trying to tackle the elitist traditions of Princeton.
+This led to a standoff with the university establishment – with Wilson trying to tackle the elitist traditions of Princeton.
 This proved to be a bruising encounter and was a key factor in encouraging Wilson to turn to politics.
-He ran for governor of New Jersey in 1910 as a progressive candidate and he was nominated as the Democratic candidate at the 1912 Democratic convention.
+He ran for governor of New Jersey, in 1910, as a progressive candidate and he was nominated as the Democratic candidate at the 1912 Democratic convention.
 Winning the Presidency, Wilson embarked on a series of progressive legislation.
 This included:

-- Anti trust legislation against big business and vested monopoly powers.
+- Antitrust legislation against big business and vested monopoly powers.

 - Greater protection for labour, e.g. new restrictions on child labour.

-- No country can afford to have its prosperity originated by a small controlling class.
+Wilson argued no country can afford to have its prosperity originated by a small controlling class.

 The New Freedom, 1913